-I was talking to a few small business owners the other day, and casually asked if they integrate their accounting software with their CRM, and here is the look they gave me…
+I was talking to a few small business owners the other day, and casually asked if they integrate their accounting software with their CRM, and they all looked at me like I was crazy..

 And that is when I decided that I need to write this guide.